narayan-sajeev/TruckSales/README.md

-# Truck Sales Target Processor with Hubspot Deconfliction
+# Truck Sales Target Processor with CSV Deduplication

-A Python tool for extracting and processing truck-relevant businesses from Overture Maps data to identify potential tractor trailer sales targets, with automatic removal of existing Hubspot contacts.
+A Python tool for extracting and processing truck-relevant businesses from Overture Maps data to identify potential tractor trailer sales targets, with automatic deduplication against existing records and Hubspot contacts.

 ## Overview

-This project processes businesses from Overture Maps datasets through three stages:
+This project processes businesses from Overture Maps datasets through four stages:
 1. **Filters** businesses likely to need tractor trailers (towing, trucking, construction, etc.)
 2. **Deduplicates** similar entries based on location and contact info
 3. **Removes** businesses that already exist in your Hubspot CRM
+4. **Checks** against all previously processed records in the CSV folder to ensure no duplicates

-The result is a clean list of new sales leads that don't exist in your current CRM.
+The result is a clean list of NEW sales leads that don't exist in your current CRM or any previous exports.

 ## Features

 - **Smart Filtering**: Identifies truck-relevant businesses using keyword matching while excluding false positives
 - **Geographic Deduplication**: Merges duplicate businesses based on name similarity, location proximity, and matching contact information
-- **Hubspot Deconfliction**: Automatically removes businesses that already exist in your Hubspot database by matching:
+- **Hubspot Deconfliction**: Automatically removes businesses that already exist in your Hubspot database
-  - Phone numbers (with normalization)
-  - Company names (with normalization and exact matching)
-- **Single Output**: Produces one clean CSV file with all processing stages applied
-- **Conflict Reporting**: Generates a detailed report of which businesses were removed due to Hubspot conflicts
+- **CSV History Checking**: Prevents duplicate records across multiple runs by checking coordinates against all existing CSV files
+- **Timestamped Outputs**: Each run creates a uniquely named file with timestamp to prevent overwrites
+- **Zero Overlap Guarantee**: Ensures each new output file contains only businesses not in any previous file

 ## Installation